 What is Marketplace Banking™?

 Marketplace Banking™ is a concept developed by ADM using our proprietary financial technology.
-It means you have access to a network consisting of hundreds of community banks that can provide your business with extended FDIC / NCUA protection and the most competitive return available, with a single deposit.
+It means you have access to a network consisting of hundreds of banks and credit unions that can provide your business with access to extended FDIC / NCUA protection and nationally competitive returns, with a single deposit.

 Then, you can rest assured that your company’s reserve funds are being sheltered by those same institutions that stepped up to save America’s small businesses, fully backed by the FDIC or NCUA, and available when you need them with next-day liquidity.
 And, don’t worry, we are not here to replace your new bank, we are here to enhance it.